 data _null_; declare hash h(ordered:'Y'); h.definekey('key'); h.definedata('key', 'data'); h.definedone(); declare hiter hi('h'); do key=1 to 4; data=key*2; h.add(); end; do rc=hi.first() by 0 while (rc=0); put key= data=; rc=hi.next(); end; /* Backwards */ do rc=hi.last() by 0 while (rc=0); put key= data=; rc=hi.prev(); end; run;

 In this example, I put the values of key and data in the log, so you can see what values are copied from the hash object to the PDV.
 I.e. which elements the iterator object runs through and in what order.
 In the last do loop, I use the exact same logic, though backward.

 In this post, I introduce the SAS hash iterator object.
 I briefly introduce the basic concepts of what, where and why.
 We explore how to declare and instantiate the object.
 Finally, I demonstrate how to use the iterator to traverse an entire hash object.
 I have not focused too much on the individual iterator methods.
 I will save that for the blog post The 5 Hash Iterator Object Methods in SAS.
 Finally, you can see a classic use of the iterator object in the blog post Working with Consecutive Events in SAS.

 If you want to learn more about the SAS hash object and iterator object, read the book Data Management Solutions Using SAS Hash Table Operations by Don Henderson and Paul Dorfman.
 Furthermore, you should consult the SAS documentation page Using the Hash Iterator Object.
-I use the Hash Iterator in the blog post Select Top N By Group in SAS.

 You can download the entire code from this post here.